FoRTE-Research/TotalRecall-artifact/README.md

 ## Benchmark binaries

 ### Pre-built binaries
-We provide pre-generated binaries to make reproducing results possible without needing to set up the toolchain;
+We provide pre-generated TotalRecall binaries to make reproducing results possible without needing to set up the toolchain;
 these binaries are in the prebuilt\_bin subdirectory of each devices directory.
+The prebuilt binaries are equivalent to those generated using "make DEVICE=msp430g2553 SYS=sram" and "make DEVICE=msp430fr6989 SYS=sram".

 ### Building binaries
+The makefile requires that you specify two values: DEVICE and SYS.
+DEVICE specifies the device that you want to build for, and SYS specifies the checkpoint strategy (SRAM or non-volatile memory checkpoint).
-Run either "make DEVICE=msp430g2553" or "make DEVICE=msp430fr6989" inside the msp430 directory depending on which platform you want to build for.
+Run either "make DEVICE=msp430g2553 SYS={sram, flash}" or "make DEVICE=msp430fr6989 SYS={sram, fram}" inside the msp430 directory
+depending on which platform/system you want to build for.
 The binaries are generated in the {msp430g2553, msp430fr6989}/bin directories.

 ### Flashing binaries